 - Download: 18.59 Mbps

 - Upload: 40.57 Mbps

 These are actually pretty low speeds for the EU.

 Honestly, this result was kind of disappointing.
 Going from 40 Mbps upload speeds for EU servers to only 9 on Asian servers is a huge decrease.

 Overall, I wasn’t impressed with these speeds.
 Especially when you compare them to VPN providers.

 And the fact that FrootVPN tries to claim “high-speed” is one of their biggest benefits.
-Just take a look at this Google Spreadsheet and you’ll find that some other VPNs are much faster.
+Just take a look at this case-study we did in order to find out fastest VPNs.

 One of the most common complaints about FrootVPN is that their customer service experience is lackluster.

 Here’s what my experience was like.